sama1mansn/greenfield-docs/docs/guide/concept/transaction-lifecycle.md

 ### Decoding the transactions

-When a `Tx` is received by the application from the underlying consensus engine (e.g. Tendermint), it is still in its encoded `[]byte` form and needs to be unmarshaled in order to be processed.
+When a `Tx` is received by the application from the underlying consensus engine (e.g. Tendermint), it is still in its encoded `[]byte` form and needs to be unmarshalled in order to be processed.
 Then, the `runTx` function is executed in the `runTxModeCheck` mode.
 This mode runs all checks but exit before executing messages and writing state changes.